Living moss walls have a striking appearance. As a backdrop on Zoom calls, they instantly make an impression.

 Building (or buying) the frame kit to make a living moss wall

 Living moss will anchor onto anything solid.
 Rocks, driftwood, or the simplest – plywood from pallets.

-If you want grow plants in soil surrounded with moss, grow the moss on cinder blocks.
+If you want to grow plants in soil surrounded by moss, grow the moss on cinder blocks.
 Potted plants or soil can be put in the holes.